D-Kula/hvn_projekt2/README.md

 # hvn_projekt2
 A project that implements the use of a DS18B20 temperature probe using a pi pico.
-When powered on the system will begin outputting temperature data over USB-UART.
+When powered on the system will begin outputting temperature data over USB-UART along with the picos and temperature probes hardware IDs.

 Required materials: